Download a PDF copy of the Fact sheet: Registration as a midwife and a paramedic (dual registration) (96.6 KB,PDF)

 To work/be employed in a paramedic and/or midwife position you must hold the relevant registration with the NMBA and/or the Paramedicine Board.
 For further information refer to the NMBA Fact sheet: The use of health practitioner protected titles and the Paramedicine Board's Fact Sheet: Using the title 'paramedic' after 1 December 2018.

-The NMBA Midwife standards for practice (2018) provide midwives with a framework for assessing practice and the Paramedicine Board interim Professional capabilities for registered paramedics (2018) (Paramedic professional capabilities) identify the knowledge, skills and professional attributes needed for safe and competent practice of paramedicine in Australia.
+The NMBA Midwife standards for practice (2018) provide midwives with a framework for assessing practice and the Paramedicine Board Professional capabilities for registered paramedics (2021) (Paramedic professional capabilities) identify the knowledge, skills and professional attributes needed for safe and competent practice of paramedicine in Australia.
 To assist you to determine if you have recent practice as both a midwife and a paramedic you can use the Midwife standards for practice and the Paramedic professional capabilities documents to evaluate your own practice.

 The evidence that you keep or present to demonstrate you meet the registration standards, Midwife standards for practice and Paramedic professional capabilities as a midwife and as a paramedic are assessed on an individual basis.
 The NMBA and the Paramedicine Board recognise that there may be certain elements of practice common to both midwife and paramedic practice.